infinum/rails-handbook/Editors/Atom.md

 https://atom.io/

-Atom is a text editor that's modern, approachable, yet hackable to the core—a tool you can customize to do anything, but also use productively without ever touching a config file.
+Atom is a text editor that is modern and approachable, yet hackable to the core.
+It's a tool you can customize to do anything, but also use productively without ever touching a config file.

 ## Plugins